Coastal Zone Management Act

 Coastal zone planning and management principles are as follows:

-1. Prioritize the conservation of natural coasts and maintain the coasts’ natural dynamic balance.
+1. Prioritize the protection of natural coasts and maintain the coasts’ natural dynamic balance.

 2. Protect natural and cultural heritage in coastal zones, maintain coastal landscape and field of vision, and plan functionally harmonized land use.

-4. Disaster prone coastal zones shall adopt indented buildings or adjust its land use in response to climate change and the risk of coastal disaster.
+4. Disaster prone coastal zones shall adopt set-back buildings or adjust its land use in response to climate change and the risk of coastal disasters.

 5. Avoid building new waste landfills in coastal zones.
 Existing sites should be reviewed as part of integrated coastal zone management plan.
 When necessary, a budget should be prepared to sequentially remove existing sites or adopt other improvement measures, so as to maintain public security and the environmental quality of coastal zones.